Year: Doctorate in JSP

 B.A., History and Political Science, McGill University, 2008

 Recent literature demonstrates the surprising finding that within the legal system of the antebellum South, there were pathways to freedom for select individuals.
 Much research has focused on Missouri, a borderland between free and slave states, whence Dred Scott’s claim emerged.
 This project focuses not on borderlands but on the Deep South—in global context.
 Between 1847 and 1850, a flurry of freedom suits descended upon the First District Court of New Orleans.
 Women and girls were the main legal actors.
 As domestic servants, they had been taken to France—a country whose legal institutions did not uphold slavery.
 This socio-legal study examines how they developed a legal consciousness, how they accessed justice, and how race and gender mattered.
-Relying on archival research in sites spanning from California, to New Orleans, to France, it finds that the mixed civil/common law jurisdiction of Louisiana was distinct from the rest of the United States in ways that mattered for enslaved people, and that growing Anglicization of the legal system there shut off pathways to individual emancipation.
+Relying on archival research in sites spanning from California, to New Orleans, to France, this study finds that these protagonists did not act alone; they were embedded in a transnational community of property-owning free people of color.
+This study also concludes that the mixed civil/common law jurisdiction of Louisiana was distinct from the rest of the United States in ways that mattered for enslaved people.
+Growing Anglicization of the legal system there shut off pathways to individual emancipation.
 These findings have implications for the fields of comparative law, legal history, and for social justice today.Academic Experiences:

-“No Lawyers in New France?”
-Canada’s Legal Past: Looking Forward, Looking Back (forthcoming, University of Calgary Press).
+“Practicing Law in the ‘Lawyerless’ Colony of New France,” eds.
+Lyndsay Campbell, Ted McCoy and Mélanie Methot, Canada’s Legal Past: Looking Forward, Looking Back (Calgary: University of Calgary Press, forthcoming).